Ni7ram/ParticleEmitter/README.md

 # ParticleEmitter
 Simple particle emitter made in C++ and Allegro (simple 2D graphic library)

+The library just let you draw primitives (or pixels) directly to the videocard memory.
+The pointer, double buffer, particle system, collision detection, timer and FPS counter were all made from scratch.

 Watch it in action: https://www.youtube.com/watch?v=p_46YQkaqR4&ab_channel=Ni7ram

 <p align="center">